webb/NIEM.github.io/training/iepd-developer/build-and-validate/index.md

 #### Resolve Validation Errors

-The Conformance Validation Tool provides a summary report that lists the location of schema failures by line number and by XML object name.
+The NIEM Conformance Tool provides a summary report that lists the location of schema failures by line number and by XML object name.
 You should then do the following:

 1. Resolve each validation error by reviewing the location of the error within the schema and the NDR rule(s) that was broken for that error.